ryandeering/ryandeering/README.md

 ### Hello!

 I'm Ryan.
 I'm a 23 year old software developer from Ireland.

-I am graduating with a 1.1 in my Hons.
-Bachelors in Computing with Software Development from Technological University Dublin this year.
+I work as a Graduate .NET Developer for Retail inMotion.
+I graduated with First Class Honours in Computing with Software Development from Technological University Dublin in 2021.

 #### Technologies I like and have experience with: